 Undergraduate Student Researchers

 Emily Herry is a junior psychology major in the lab.
 She loves research and is looking forward to gaining even more research experience in a developmental lab.
 Her research interests include the effect of relational bonds on development across the lifespan.
 In her free time, Emily enjoys sewing, reading, baking, crafting, and spending time with her loved ones.

-Natalie Suchy is a senior psychology major in the lab.
+Natalie Suchy is a volunteer in the lab.
 Natalie's research interests include children's learning and social development.
 In her spare time, Natalie enjoys running, baking, and seeing live music

 Amber Campos is a volunteer in the lab.
 Amber's research interests include the relation between social and emotional processes and behavior.
 In her spare time, Amber enjoys reading, tea, and just about anything outdoors.